Analysis: Six players who need to emerge for the UW Huskies to win out

 It just hasn’t always been the same guy.

 Early enrollee Cameron Williams started the first six games and tallied 17 tackles with a team-best three interceptions.
 He also allowed several long touchdowns because of coverage breakdowns, which prompted defensive coordinator Jimmy Lake to turn to Asa Turner against Arizona on Oct.
-12. The 6-3, 187-pound Turner has started his team’s last two games and recorded 12 tackles with two tackles for loss and an interception.
+12. The 6-3, 187-pound Turner has started his team’s past two games and recorded 12 tackles with two tackles for loss and an interception.

 Heading out of a bye, it will be interesting to see who starts against Utah next weekend.
 The 6-0, 191-pound Williams was one of the stories of spring and fall practices, shooting up the depth chart almost immediately after enrolling.
-But he has played a total of just eight snaps in his last two games.
+But he has played a total of just eight snaps in his last pwo games.
 Turner provides a length that UW’s other safeties can’t offer.

 Through eight games, Washington has allowed just five completions of 30 yards or more, which is tied for ninth nationally.
 (Every team ahead of the Huskies in that area have played fewer games).
 But all five of those completions have gone for touchdowns.